 South Yorkshire now has a transport strategy that aligns with a pan-northern transport strategy; the Mayor has launched a major bus review, which has received more than 7,000 consultation responses from residents, businesses and operators to understand how our bus services can better serve our communities; and Britain’s most successful female Paralympian, Dame Sarah Storey, has been appointed as our Active Travel Commissioner.

 Find out more about what has been achieved during the Mayor’s term so far:

-Awarded £95.5 million in Local Growth Fund (LGF) funding, with the SCR Local Enterprise Partnership (LEP) for projects including:
+Awarded more than £93 million in Local Growth Fund (LGF) funding, with the SCR Local Enterprise Partnership (LEP) for projects including:

 - Sheffield’s ‘Grey to Green’ programme, including new cycle routes, planting and public art around Castlegate and Exchange Street.

 - Barnsley Glass Works regeneration scheme

 - New Gulliver’s Valley theme park in Rotherham

 - Doncaster’s Civic and Cultural Quarter

 - Parkwood Springs Ski Village